ritualage/Analysis/analysis/news-topics/index.md

 ---
 layout: default
-title: Headline Topics
+title: Top News Topics
 date: 2025-06-05
 ---

-## Overview
+## Top News Topics

 This project analyzes the latest headlines to surface common themes.
 The notebook that generates these results runs in four steps: